asynts/serenity/Base/usr/share/man/man2/pledge.md

 * `recvfd`: Receive file descriptors over a local socket

 Promises marked with an asterisk (\*) are SerenityOS specific extensions not supported by the original OpenBSD `pledge()`.

+Promises can also be removed with `-promise`, this is intended to be used with `all` to drop permissions.
+This is an SerenityOS specific extension and is not supported by the original OpenBSD `pledge()`.

 ## Errors